trans1212/blog/content/infographics/skycoin-digest-FREE-internet.md

 +++
-title = "Skycoin Digest: So… what do you stand for?" tags = [
+title = "Skycoin Digest: Why do we need a FREE internet?" tags = [
     "Skycoin Digest",
     "Infographics",